 The guide is easy to use as each village, town and city has it's own page with useful information for the visitor.
-Not all sections appearing on the left of our guide, on Wrocław may have information as this is an ongoing project.
+Not all sections appearing on the left of my guide, on Wrocław may have information as this is an ongoing project.

 If you can contribute any information about this place to improve this guide please send it to Wrocław Travel Guide.

 You will find the full range of accommodation in Wrocław from the most luxurious five star hotels with up to date and modern amenities to pensions (a type of guest house or boarding house) and rooms or apartments at very reasonable prices.
 Wrocław will also have hostels.